sinsunsan/sinsunsan.github.io/_posts/2016-12-26-gcloud-useful-commands.md

 They should  take example on [Digital Ocean](digitalocean.com), that I love and trust a lot.
 Why?
 Because it is very elegantly designed.

 Anyway when trying to forget all the useless information that is displayed in the UI.
-And thanks to the tutorials, I have understood a bit more how the hell it work.
+And thanks to the tutorials ([like the hello  world in node.js](https://cloud.google.com/nodejs/)), I have understood a bit more how the hell it work.

 An important utility to manage project is **gcloud**.
 So we are going to identify some useful commands to dig a bit more in what it can do.